mehdi-karimi-math/DiCARP/README.md

 + `rho`: The parameter of the distributed algorithm.
 + `tol`: The tolerance for the stopping criteria.
 + `mat_iter`: Maximum number of iterations set for the distributed algorithm.

+The main function is `DCA_algorithm` which returns a python dictionary with the results and statistics of the distributed algorithm.